 - contoured ear cups that seal tighter for improved isolation

-- deep, tight bass response
+- Deep, tight bass response.

-- vivid clarity between each instrument
+- Vivid clarity between each instrument.

-- great channel separation
+- Great channel separation.

-- crisp highs, booming lows
+- Crisp highs, booming lows.

-- Great for hip-hop/rap (a bass-heads dream)
+- Great for hip-hop/rap (a bass-heads dream).

-- very comfortable over a long period
+- Very comfortable over a long period.

-- they contort in a myriad of different ways for added flexibility
+- They contort in a myriad of different ways for added flexibility

-- great carrying case
+- Great carrying case.

-- wire is protected by a chromed metal coil at the end.
+- The wire is protected by a chromed metal coil at the end.
 The adapter and plug are both very rugged.

-- they can really take quite a bit of abuse.
+- They can really take quite a bit of abuse.

-- great for mixing in studio
+- Great for mixing in the studio.

-- they are pretty neutral, and although there is an emphasis on the low end, it doesn’t feel artificial or bloated.
+- They are pretty neutral, and although there is an emphasis on the low end, it doesn’t feel artificial or bloated.

-- while great for mixing in studio, the closed back design (sound trapped inside) can be fatiguing after awhile.
+- While great for mixing in the studio, the closed-back design (sound trapped inside) can be fatiguing after a while.
 You will need to take a break every so often.

 A great set of mixing headphones that also work extremely well for casual listening.
-The bass is tight and punchy, and for the most part controlled.
-The ear-pads are prone to cracking after a couple of years, and they can get a bit fatiguing after really long listening sessions.
+The bass is tight and punchy, and for the most part, controlled.
+The earpads are prone to cracking after a couple of years, and they can get a bit fatiguing after really long listening sessions.

 Similarities and Differences

-- Both have really great clarity and crispness to them
+- Both have really great clarity and crispness to them.

-- both have great sound-stage
+- Both have great Soundstages.

-- both give an accurate reproduction of sound
+- Both give an accurate reproduction of sound.

-- the Grado SR80i’s are now discontinued by the manufacturer
+- The Grado SR80i’s are now discontinued by the manufacturer.

-- the Grado’s are open back, the M50’s are closed back
+- The Grado’s are open back, the M50’s are closed back

-- the Grado’s are Supra-aural (they rest on your ears), the M50’s are Circumaural (they go around your ears)
+- The Grado’s are Supra-aural (they rest on your ears), the M50’s are Circumaural (they go around your ears)

-- The M50’s are great for hip-hop/rap, and have a deep bass response.
-The Grado’s are more suited for rock, metal, classical and jazz.
+- The M50’s are great for hip-hop/rap and have a deep bass response.
+The Grado’s are more suited for rock, metal, classical, and jazz.
 They are lacking in the bass frequency department.

 - The build quality of the Grado’s is poor by almost all accounts.
-They M50’s are as sturdy as it gets.
+The M50’s are as sturdy as it gets.
 Mine have been through a lot of abuse and come out strong man status every time.

-The SR80i’s have a really great sound, but aren’t that comfortable, and the build quality is suspect.
+The SR80i’s have a really great sound but aren’t that comfortable, and the build quality is suspect.
 The M50’s by contrast have the total package.
 Sound, comfort, longevity, and affordability.

 All the best and God Bless,